Measure ID

 Description

-Percentage of patients receving general anesthesia that had at least one core temperature documented intraoperatively.
+Percentage of patients receiving general anesthesia that had at least one core temperature documented intraoperatively.

 Measure Type